 For more information on Oticon Own and pricing, please click here.

 Oticon’s product page for Own can be found here.

 Phonak Virto Paradise Titanium Hearing Aids

-The shell of these hearing aids is made from Titanium.
+The shell of these new hearing aids is made from Titanium.
 Titanium is 15 times stronger than hard acrylic.
-Titanium is also thinner than hard acrylic which makes it possible to manufacturer a thinner shell.
+Titanium is also thinner than hard acrylic, making manufacturing a more delicate shell possible.

 Phonak will try and make the hearing aid as small as possible for the user.
-The circumference and depth of the ear canal will depend whether the hearing aid is made IIC or CIC size.
+The ear canal’s circumference and depth will depend on whether the hearing aid is of IIC or CIC size.
 All Phonak Titanium hearing aids are available with a push button for programme change.

 Phonak Paradise runs on the PRISM (Processing Real-time Intelligent Sound Management) chip.

-Phonak Virto Paradise Titanium is only available in premium technology level P70 and P90.
+Phonak Virto Paradise Titanium is only available in superior technology levels – P70 and P90.

-All titanium hearing aids come with a 5 year manufacturers warranty.
-The speaker has a filter which requires a reasonable level of dexterity to change.
+All titanium hearing aids come with a five-year manufacturer’s warranty.
+The speaker has a filter which requires a reasonable level of skill to change.